Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 #### KNN

-KNN measures “distances” between features.
-It is not strictly appropriate for this data set, as most features are categorical whose distances are not clearly measurable.
+KNN measures “distances” between features, which is not strictly appropriate for this data set with categorical features since the distances between categories are not clear.
 However, it is still worth a try to fit a KNN model with all features.
 I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.

 #### Random forest